Evolutionarily Stable (Mis)specifications: Theory and Applications: Higher-Order Misspecifications in LQN Games

 \subsection{The Necessity of the (Mis)Learning Channel}

-We have seen that misperceptions about $\kappa$ can confer an evolutionary advantage through the learning channel: they cause the misspecified agents to misinfer some other parameter of the stage game.
-This mislearning commits the agents to certain behavior that increases their equilibrium payoffs against their typical opponents, given the matching assortativity.

-We establish two results to emphasize that the statistical biases may not be beneficial on their own, but only become beneficial because they cause misinference of another game parameter.
-First, in the environment with a single true $r^{\bullet}$ that we have been working with so far, we show that if players are dogmatically correct about $r=r^{\bullet}$ and did not need to infer it, then the predictions about the selection of $\kappa$ could be reversed: \begin{prop} Let $r^{\bullet}>0,$ $\kappa^{\bullet}\in[0,1]$ be given.
-With high enough price volatility and large enough strategy space and inference space, there exists $\epsilon>0$ so that for any $\kappa_{l},\kappa_{h}\in[0,1]$, $\kappa_{l}<\kappa^{\bullet}<\kappa_{h}\le\kappa^{\bullet}+\epsilon$, the correctly specified theory $\Theta(\kappa^{\bullet})$ is evolutionarily stable against the singleton theory $\{F_{r^{\bullet},\kappa_{h},\sigma_{\zeta}^{\bullet}}\}$ under uniform matching ($\lambda=0$), and evolutionarily stable against the singleton theory $\{F_{r^{\bullet},\kappa_{l},\sigma_{\zeta}^{\bullet}}\}$ under perfectly assortative matching ($\lambda=1$). \end{prop} This result shows that once the mislearning channel is shut down, misperceptions about $\kappa$ that used to confer an evolutionary advantage under a certain matching assortativity can no longer invade a society of correctly specified residents.
-Intuitively, this is because an error about $\kappa$ has the direct effect of lowering welfare, but also causes mislearning about $r$ and hence a stronger, indirect effect of increasing welfare.
+In the previous sections, the misinference over $r$ allows agents to commit to behavior which increases their equilibrium payoffs against their typical opponents.
+We establish two results to emphasize that the statistical biases may not be beneficial on their own, but only become beneficial due to the learning channel.
+First, assuming a single situation (as we have been working with so far), we show that if players were instead dogmatically correct about $r=r^{\bullet}$, then the predictions in Propositions \ref{prop:LQN_lambda_0} and \ref{prop:LQN_lambda_1} can be reversed: \begin{prop} Let $r^{\bullet}>0,$ $\kappa^{\bullet}\in[0,1]$ be given.
+With high enough price volatility and large enough strategy space and inference space, there exists $\epsilon>0$ so that for any $\kappa_{l},\kappa_{h}\in[0,1]$, $\kappa_{l}<\kappa^{\bullet}<\kappa_{h}\le\kappa^{\bullet}+\epsilon$, the correctly specified model $\Theta(\kappa^{\bullet})$ is evolutionarily stable against the singleton model $\{F_{r^{\bullet},\kappa_{h},\sigma_{\zeta}^{\bullet}}\}$ under uniform matching ($\lambda=0$), and evolutionarily stable against the singleton model $\{F_{r^{\bullet},\kappa_{l},\sigma_{\zeta}^{\bullet}}\}$ under perfectly assortative matching ($\lambda=1$). \end{prop} Using dogmatic beliefs over $r$ to shut down the learning channel, misperceptions about $\kappa$ that used to confer an evolutionary advantage for a $\lambda \in \{0,1\}$ can no longer invade a society of correctly specified residents.
+Intuitively, this is because \emph{an error about $\kappa$ has the direct effect of lowering welfare}, but also causes mislearning about $r$ and hence a stronger, indirect effect of increasing welfare.
 In the case of uniform matching, for instance, the direct effect of an increase in the perceived correlation $\kappa$ is for players to use less aggressive strategies, anticipating that any favorable signal about market demand is also shared by the opponent.